10 Women Changing the Way We View Disability

 In no way should a disability define one's right to life, liberty, and the pursuit of happiness.

-According to a 2013 Centers for Disease Control and Prevention report, more than 24 percent of women in the United States live with a disability, which the CDC defines as "any condition of the body or mind that makes it more difficult for the person with the condition to do certain activities and interact with the world around them."
+Today, more than 27 million women in the United States live with a disability, which the CDC defines as "any condition of the body or mind that makes it more difficult for the person with the condition to do certain activities and interact with the world around them."

-In honor of the 28th Anniversary of the ADA, MAKERS is shining a spotlight on 10 amazing women who are changing the conversation around disability and lifting up their communities.
+In honor of International Day of People with Disabilities, MAKERS is shining a spotlight on 10 amazing women who are changing the conversation around disability and lifting up their communities.

 1. TAMIKA CATCHINGS